Drommedhar/SoulsModConfigurator/README.md

 - Internet connection for automatic mod downloads

 ### Setup
-1. Download the latest release of SoulsConfigurator
+1. Download the latest release of SoulsModConfigurator
 2. Extract to a folder of your choice
-3. Run `SoulsConfigurator.exe`
+3. Run `SoulsModConfigurator.exe`
 4. Use the built-in download manager to automatically get mod files (recommended)
    - OR manually download and place the required mod files (see "Manual Mod Files Setup" section below)

 ## Automatic Mod Download

-SoulsConfigurator now includes an integrated download manager that can automatically download all required mod files from Nexus Mods (Premium required) and other sources.
+SoulsModConfigurator now includes an integrated download manager that can automatically download all required mod files from Nexus Mods (Premium required) and other sources.

 ## Manual Mod Files Setup